Medicare Part C (Medicare Advantage)

-Health Maintenance Organizations (HMO) - A type of Medicare Advantage Plan that is available in some areas of the country.
-Plans must cover all Medicare Part A and Part B health care.
-Some HMOs cover extra benefits, like extra days in the hospital.
-In most HMOs, you can only go to doctors, specialists, or hospitals on the plan’s list, except in an emergency.
+Health Maintenance Organization (HMO) - A type of Medicare Advantage plan that is available in some areas of the country.
+HMO plans must cover all Medicare Part A and Part B health care benefits.
+Some HMOs cover extra benefits, like additional days in the hospital.
+In most HMOs, you can only go to doctors, specialists, or hospitals in the plan’s network of providers, except in an emergency.
 Your costs may be lower than in Original Medicare.

-Private Fee-for-Service Plans (PFFS) - A type of Medicare Advantage Plan in which you may go to any Medicare-approved doctor or hospital that accepts the plan’s payment.
-The insurance plan, rather than the Medicare Program, decides how much it will pay and what you pay for the services you get.
+Private Fee-for-Service Plan (PFFS) - A type of Medicare Advantage plan in which you may go to any Medicare-approved doctor or hospital that accepts the plan’s payment.
+The insurance plan decides how much it will pay and what you pay for the services you get.
 You may pay more or less for Medicare-covered benefits.
-You may have extra benefits Original Medicare doesn’t cover
+You may have additional benefits Original Medicare doesn’t cover.

-Point of Service (POS) Plans - An HMO option that lets you use doctors and hospitals outside the plan for an additional cost.
+Point of Service (POS) Plan - An HMO option that lets you use doctors and hospitals outside the plan for an additional cost.

-Provider Sponsored Organizations (PSO) - Plans run by a provider or group of providers.
+Provider Sponsored Organization (PSO) – PSO plans are run by a provider or group of providers.
 In a PSO, you usually get your health care from the providers who are part of the plan.

-Special Needs Plans (SNP) - A special type of plan that provides more focused health care for specific groups of people, such as those who have both Medicare and Medicaid, who reside in a nursing home, or who have certain chronic medical conditions.
+Special Needs Plan (SNP)- A type of plan that provides more focused health care for specific groups of people, such as those who have both Medicare and Medicaid, who reside in a nursing home, or who have certain chronic medical conditions.